sackeyjason/orbital/README.md

 # orbital

-A game inspired by Tetris and Starseed Pilgrim.
+A game inspired by Tetris, Starseed Pilgrim, and concave hollow Earth cosmogony.
 Work in progress.

 Converted from https://github.com/sackeyjason/radial-matrix.